terrastruct/d2/README.md

   - The best way to get help is to open an Issue, so that it's searchable by others in the future.
 If you prefer synchronous or just want to chat, you can pop into the help channel of the [D2 Discord](https://discord.gg/NF6X8K4eDq) as well.
+- I have a private inquiry.
+  - Please reach out at hi@d2lang.com